krzentner/language-world/data/text-davinci-003/chain_md/peg-insert-side-2.md

     Steps:  1.
-Put gripper above the peg  2.
-Grab the peg with the gripper  3.
-Line the peg up with the hole  4.
-Slide the peg sideways into the hole
+Put gripper above peg  2.
+Drop gripper around peg  3.
+Grip the peg  4.
+Slide the peg into the hole First, put the gripper above the peg so that we don't bump it while trying to grab it.
-- When the robot's gripper is not vertically aligned with the peg, the robot should put gripper above peg.
+    - When the robot's gripper is not above the peg, the robot should put gripper above peg.
+    If the gripper isn't around the peg, put it around the peg.
-- When peg is not left of the robot's gripper and peg is not forward aligned with the robot's gripper, the robot should grab peg.
+    - When the robot's gripper is not around peg and the robot's gripper is open, the robot should drop gripper around peg.
+    If the gripper is near the peg and open, maybe we can grab it by closing the gripper.
-- When the robot's gripper is forward aligned with the peg and the peg is not horizontally aligned with hole, the robot should align peg to hole.
+    - When the robot's gripper is near peg and the robot's gripper is open, the robot should grip the peg.
+    We closed the gripper, and the peg is still near the gripper, so maybe we grabbed it.
+Now we need to slide the peg into the hole.
-- When peg is horizontally aligned with hole, the robot should insert peg into hole.
+    - When the robot's gripper is near peg and the robot's gripper is closed, the robot should slide peg into hole.